 - Your ad can show up to 4 sitelinks.
 People can browse and select the sitelinks while watching the ad.

 Example: Sitelinks in a video ad on YouTube (mobile)

 Sitelink extensions are free to add—you’re only charged for clicks from people viewing your ad.
 The cost of a click on a sitelink equals the cost of a click on the headline in the same ad.
-In other words, you'll be charged the same amount no matter which link in the same ad—the landing page or a sitelink—someone clicks.
+In other words, you'll be charged the same amount no matter which link in the same ad (for example, the landing page or a sitelink) someone clicks.
 Sitelinks offer more opportunities for your customers to click on and within your ad, but you won’t be charged for more than 2 clicks per ad impression.
 However, if someone quickly clicks on more than one link while viewing an ad, this gets treated as a duplicate or invalid click and you won't get charged.

 You’re charged on a cost-per-thousand impressions (CPM) basis from people viewing your ad.
 You pay each time that your ad is shown 1,000 times.
 Adding sitelinks to your Video campaigns may decrease your cost-per-action (CPA).